Welcome to Canterbury Tahr Hunting Guide

 Testimonial from Paul Brown

 “I hunted with John Royle for 5-days in 2017 looking for a bull tahr.
-I chose John after initial enquiry of three outfitters because of his detailed response and broad range of options.
+I chose John after initial enquiry of three outfitters because of his detailed response and the broad range of options.
 John provided an excellent service throughout.
 I chose a helicopter fly-in to a tent camp on public land from the east coast.

 Each day we saw big numbers of tahr and several bulls presented opportunities.
 John’s advice on trophy quality and knowledge of tahr behaviour was invaluable and enabled me to harvest an excellent 13″ bull on day-3, having passed up several lesser bulls earlier.
 John runs a well set-up camp and mixes great cocktails!
 I hope I can hunt with him again someday.”
 Paul Brown